First Time to UMC

 I don't know if I'm a Christian - does that matter?
 No, it doesn't matter – all are welcome.

 What happens when I walk in?
-You will be welcomed and given our weekly new sheet with notices and forthcoming events - you are welcome to take this home.
+You will be welcomed and shown in.

 Where do I sit?
 Pretty much anywhere you like.
 No one has reserved seats.